thna2020/sdg_8_5/README.md

 - Room for Improvement?
 Unemployment rate by age for age group 15-24
 - Recommendation?
 More data on age group 15-24

+## Conclusion - Target 8.5 in Vietnam

+By 2030, achieve full and productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value

+- Indicator 8.5.1: Average hourly earnings of female and male employees, by occupation, (age and persons with disabilities - no data)
+Progress?
+Average Hourly Earnings
+Room for Improvement?
+Gender Gap in Average Hourly Earnings Across Occupation and Over Time Recommendation?
+Data on Age and Persons with Disabilities

+- Indicator 8.5.2: Unemployment rate, by sex, age (and persons with disabilities - no data) Progress?
+Unemployment rate gap by sex
+Room for Improvement?
+Unemployment rate by age for age group 15-24 Recommendation?
+More data on age group 15-24